jonathanlin0/lloydgpt-data/data/main.md

 ## Rotation

-The Fleming cannon fires once after rotation, once at the end of winter term, and once at the end of spring term.
+The Fleming cannon fires once after rotation (to mark the end of rotation), once at the end of winter term, and once at the end of spring term.

 During rotation, first year students get to meet members of each house, participate in house activities that showcase their unique cultures (dinners, desserts, and big events), and then rank the houses according to their preferences in the End-of-Rotation Form.
 If students do not wish to affiliate with a house, they are also able to opt out of the House System in the End-of-Rotation Form.
 After rotation, students may also affiliate with a house by getting to know the members and individually seeking membership through that house's membership process.